OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 - Burp Suite tool

 ### Jailbreaking iOS
+iOS jailbreaking is often compared to Android rooting.
+Actually, we have three different things here and it is important to clearly distinguish them.

+On the Android side we have:

+- Rooting: this typically consists of installing the `su` binary within the existing system or replacing the whole system with an already rooted custom ROM.
+Normally, exploits are not required in order to obtain root access.

+- Flashing custom ROMs (that might be already rooted): allows to completely replace the OS running on the device after unlocking the bootloader (which might require an exploit).
+There is no such thing on iOS as it is closed-source and _thanks_ to the bootloader that only allows Apple-signed images to be booted and flashed (which is also the reason why downgrades/upgrades to not-signed-by-Apple iOS images are not possible).

+On iOS side we have:

-In the iOS world, jailbreaking means among others disabling Apple's code signing mechanisms so that apps not signed by Apple can be run.
-If you're planning to do any form of dynamic security testing on an iOS device, you'll have a much easier time on a jailbroken device, as most useful testing tools are only available outside the app store.
+- Jailbreaking: by using software exploit chains, the Apple's code signing mechanisms can be disabled so that apps and other programs not signed by Apple can be run, but will not install e.g. Cydia store for you.
+A jailbreak is a complete tool that will leverage exploit chain, disable system protections and typically install Cydia.
+If you're planning to do any form of dynamic security testing on an iOS device, you'll have a much easier time on a jailbroken device, as most useful testing tools are only available outside the App Store.

-There's an important different between exploit chain and jailbreak.
-The former will disable iOS system protections like code signing or MAC, but will not install Cydia store for you.
-A jailbreak is a complete tool that will leverage exploit chain, disable system protections and install Cydia.
+Developing a jailbreak for any given version of iOS is not an easy endeavor.
+As a security tester, you'll most likely want to use publicly available jailbreak tools (don't worry, we're all script kiddies in some areas).
+Even so, we recommend studying the techniques used to jailbreak various versions of iOS in the past - you'll encounter many highly interesting exploits and learn a lot about the internals of the OS.
+For example, Pangu9 for iOS 9.x exploited at least five vulnerabilities, including a use-after-free bug in the kernel (CVE-2015-6794) and an arbitrary file system access vulnerability in the Photos app (CVE-2015-7037) <sup>[4]</sup>.

+#### Types of Jailbreaking Methods

 In jailbreak lingo, we talk about tethered and untethered jailbreaking methods.
 In the "tethered" scenario, the jailbreak doesn't persist throughout reboots, so the device must be connected (tethered) to a computer during every reboot to re-apply it.
 "Untethered" jailbreaks need only be applied once, making them the most popular choice for end users.

-Jailbreaking methods vary across iOS versions.
-Best choice is to check if a public jailbreak is available for your iOS version<sup>[25]</sup>.
-Beware of fake tools and spyware that is often distributed around the Internet, often hiding behind domain names similar to the jailbreaking group/author.
+#### Benefits of Jailbreaking
+While a standard user will want to jailbreak in order to tweak the iOS system appearance, add new features or install _free_ third party apps.
+The benefits of jailbreaking an iOS Device for a security tester include but are not limited to the following:

+* Removing the part of the security (and other) limitations on the OS imposed by Apple
+* Providing root access to the operating system
+* Allowing applications and tools not signed by Apple to be installed and run without any restrictions
+* Debugging and performing dynamic analysis
+* Providing access to the Objective-C Runtime

+iOS applications store data in the application sandbox which is not accessible to the public (but is available to root and the application itself).
+Without root access, it is not possible to access the application sandbox and analyze the data that was stored in it.

+#### Caveats and Considerations about Jailbreaking

-**Important** caveat regarding jailbreaking iOS: contrary to Android, you **can't** downgrade iOS version with one exception explained below.
+Jailbreaking iOS devices is becoming more and more complicated as Apple keeps hardening the system, patching the corresponding vulnerabilities that jailbreaks are based on and not signing these vulnerable versions within relative short time intervals (unless they are hardware-based vulnerabilities), meaning that, contrary to Android, you **can't** downgrade iOS version with one exception explained below.
+Therefore, jailbreaking has become a very time sensitive procedure.
 Naturally, this creates a problem, when there is a major bump in iOS version (e.g. from 9 to 10) and there is no public jailbreak for the new OS.

-One possible solution is to have at least two iOS devices: one that will be jailbroken and have all necessary tools for testing and second, which will be updated with every major iOS release and wait for public jailbreak to be released.
+A recommendation here is: if you have a jailbroken device that you use for security testing, keep it as is, unless you are 100% sure that you can perform a newer jailbreak to it.
+Additionally you can think of having a second one, which will be updated with every major iOS release and wait for public jailbreak to be released.
 Once a public jailbreak is released, Apple is quite fast in releasing a patch, hence you have only a couple of days to upgrade to the newest iOS version and jailbreak it (if upgrade is necessary).

 The iOS upgrade process is performed online and is based on challenge-response process.
 The device will perform OS installation if and only if the response to challenge is signed by Apple.
 This is what researchers call 'signing window' and explains the fact that you can't simply store the OTA firmware package downloaded via iTunes and load it to the device at any time.
 During minor iOS upgrades, it is possible that two versions are signed at the same time by Apple.
 This is the only case when you can possibly downgrade iOS version.
 You can check current signing window and download OTA Firmwares from this site<sup>[30]</sup>.

-More information on jailbreaking is available on The iPhone Wiki<sup>[26]</sup>.
+#### How to Jailbreak iOS?

+Jailbreaking methods vary across iOS versions.
+Best choice is to check if a public jailbreak is available for your iOS version<sup>[25]</sup>.
+Beware of fake tools and spyware that is often distributed around the Internet, often hiding behind domain names similar to the jailbreaking group/author.

+Let's say you have a device running iOS 9.0, for this version you'll find a jailbreak (Pangu 1.3.0), at least for 64 bit devices.
+In the case that you have another version for which there's not a jailbreak available, you could still jailbreak it if you downgrade/upgrade to the target _jailbreakable_ iOS version (via IPSW download and iTunes).
+However, this might not be possible if the required iOS version is not signed anymore by Apple.

+The iOS jailbreak scene evolves so rapidly that it is difficult to provide up-to-date instructions.
+However, we can point you to some, at the time of this writing, reliable sources:

+* The iPhone Wiki<sup>[26]</sup>
+* Can I Jailbreak?<sup>[25]</sup>
+* IPSW Downloads<sup>[30]</sup>
+* Redmond Pie<sup>[33]</sup>
+* Reddit Jailbreak<sup>[34]</sup>

+Note that obviously OWASP and the MSTG will not be responsible if you end up bricking your iOS device!

+#### Dealing with Jailbreak Detection

+Some apps attempt to detect whether the iOS device they're installed on is jailbroken.
+The reason for this jailbreaking deactivates some of iOS' default security mechanisms, leading to a less trustable environment.

+The core dilemma with this approach is that, by definition, jailbreaking causes the app's environment to be unreliable: The APIs used to test whether a device is jailbroken can be manipulated, and with code signing disabled, the jailbreak detection code can easily be patched out.
+It is therefore not a very effective way of impeding reverse engineers.
+Nevertheless, jailbreak detection can be useful in the context of a larger software protection scheme.
+We'll revisit this topic in the next chapter.

 ### Preparing your test environment